Andrias: Phylogeny

+Alternative phylogeny by Fang et al (2018).

 Species

-Extant
+Extant species

 Based on genetic evidence, there may be more extant species in the genus.
-A study in 2018 found that A. davidianus sensu lato was a species complex that consisted of at least 5 different species.
-A. sligoi, which was formerly synonymized with A. davidianus, was revived in 2019 for one of these populations, and in 2022, another of these was described as A. jiangxiensis.
+A study in 2018 found that A. davidianus sensu lato was a species complex that consisted of at least five different species.
+A. sligoi, which was formerly synonymized with A. davidianus, was revived in 2019 for one of these populations.
+Another one of these was described as A. jiangxiensis in 2022, and another as A. cheni in 2023.